 3) Maca can improve libido in women even after menopause

-- Another double-blind placebo-controlled trial looked at the effects of Maca root on post-menopausal women who had sexual dysfunction that was brought about by anti-depressant therapy.
+- Another double-blind placebo-controlled trial looked at the benefits and effects of Maca root on post-menopausal women with sexual dysfunction from anti-depressant therapy.

 - The researchers administered women with 3,000 mg of Maca root extract a day for 12 weeks.

 - The women’s sexual function was assessed at the end of 12 weeks with two scientifically validated questionnaires.